 Tips for the Gotthard Panorama Express train

-Because the Gotthard Panorama Express train journey consist of a boat ride and a train ride I have some practical tips for this journey from Lucerne to Lugano.
+Because the Gotthard Panorama Express train journey consists of a boat ride and a train ride I have some practical tips for this journey from Lucerne to Lugano.

 Prices for the Gotthard Panorama Express